LifeMC-Studios/LifeMC/README.md

 - 🌳 Tree leaves better than OptiFine thanks to MoreCulling mod
 - 🎨 Custom menu with dark and light theme and update notification and more
 - 📦 Very rich list of Shaders and Resource Packs
+- 🎮 Compatibility with controllers, thanks to Controlify (in 1.18.2 we use MidnightControls)

 ## 📦 Mods
 <details>